rh-telco-tigers/autoscaling-demos/README.md

 ### Create a Cluster Autoscaler

 The cluster autoscaler adds and removes machines from a cluster to match the workload demand.
 The Cluster Autoscaler is managed by an operator.
+Cluster Autoscaling is only supported on clusters where the machine API is operational:

+* AWS
+* Azure
+* vSphere
+* Google Cloud
+* Bare Metal

 To view the operator, execute the following: